hmishra2250/hmishra2250.github.io/_posts/2016-12-27-Software-Installation-Guide-ML.md

     * Open Linux Dash and search for Additional Drivers.
 Choose latest “Open Source” driver and install it.

+    <b> Note: If facing problems when installation through default ppa viz additional driver options, Follow the instruction on [this link](http://askubuntu.com/questions/760934/graphics-issues-after-while-installing-ubuntu-16-04-16-10-with-nvidia-graphics).
+The first answer provides with enough information, however make sure to CLOSE the GUI before following those steps, else the system will be screwed </b>

     * Now that Nvidia Driver is installed, Goto [Nvidia Cuda website](https://developer.nvidia.com/cuda-downloads) and download the latest Cuda toolkit “runfile” for Linux and the specific architecture (x86-64 generally for 64 bits system).
 Run the runfile with root priviledges ( Command: *sudo sh /path/to/runfile.run* ), and follow along the onscreen instruction for configurations.
 Thus CUDA toolkit will thus be installed.

     <b> Note: _(**Very Important**)_ Since we have already installed the "Open Source" nvidia driver above, make sure to say __NO__ when the runfile prompts ask for installing driver alongside CUDA!! </b>